Nassim Nicholas Taleb: Criticism and reactions

-Taleb and Nobel laureate Myron Scholes have traded personal attacks, particularly after Taleb's paper with Espen Haug on why nobody used the Black–Scholes–Merton formula.
-Taleb said that Scholes was responsible for the financial crises of 2008, and suggested that "this guy should be in a retirement home doing Sudoku.
+Taleb and Nobel laureate Myron Scholes have traded personal attacks, particularly after Taleb's paper with Espen Gaarder Haug, in which Taleb alleged that nobody uses the Black–Scholes–Merton formula.
+Taleb accused Scholes of being responsible for the 2008 financial crisis, and suggested that "this guy should be in a retirement home doing Sudoku.
 His funds have blown up twice.
 He shouldn't be allowed in Washington to lecture anyone on risk."
 Scholes retorted that Taleb simply "popularises ideas and is making money selling books".
 Scholes claimed that Taleb does not cite previous literature, and for this reason Taleb is not taken seriously in academia.
-Haug and Taleb (2011) listed hundreds of research documents showing the Black–Scholes formula was not Scholes' at all, and argued that the economics establishment ignored literature by practitioners and mathematicians (such as Ed Thorp), who had developed a more sophisticated version of the formula.
+Haug and Taleb (2011) listed hundreds of research documents showing the Black–Scholes formula was not derived by Scholes, and argued that the economics establishment ignored literature by practitioners and mathematicians such as Ed Thorp, who many years earlier, had developed a more sophisticated version of the formula.

-In an interview on Charlie Rose, Taleb said that he saw that none of the criticism he received for The Black Swan refuted his central point, which convinced him to protect his assets and those of his clients.

-Taleb's aggressive and clearly directed commentary against parts of the finance industry—e.g., stating at Davos in 2009 that he was "happy" that Lehman Brothers collapsed—has led to reports of personal attacks and possible threats.
+Taleb's outspoken and directed commentary against parts of the finance industry—e.g., saying at Davos in 2009 that he was "happy" that Lehman Brothers collapsed—was followed by reports of threats and personal attacks.